Awodi-Emmanuel/Globalcom-DevopsTest/README.md

 We can also list our deployment version for every upgrade we have made to our project by typing:
 ```
-helm install history deployment
+helm  history deployment
 ```

-We can also rollback our deployments
+We can also rollback our deployments by entrying the pod version we are trying to rollback to.
 ```
-helm rollback deployment [version]
+helm rollback [deployment][version]
 ```

 To check our active ingress we run: